ADVERTISEMENT

 (Who, what, where, with what, why, how, when?)

-For those who forget all the details to their stories.
+For those who forget all the details of their stories.

 (Let the buyer beware)